prg-grp/website/_members/sokolowski.md

         9000 St. Gallen, Switzerland
 ---

-I am interested in distributed systems and cloud technology from a Programming Languages and Software Engineering perspective.
+I am enthusiastic about software engineering and programming language technology for modern distributed systems and cloud applications.
-Currently, I mainly focus on advancing Infrastructure as Code (IaC), aiming at robust deployments in modern DevOps organizations.
+I focus on advancing Infrastructure as Code (IaC) to achieve reliable deployments for modern DevOps organizations.
 For more information, please consult my [private webpage](https://dsoko.de){: target="_blank" }.

+I joined the Programming Group at [TU Darmstadt](https://www.tu-darmstadt.de/){: target="_blank" }
+in Mai 2019 and
-I recently moved to the University of St. Gallen.
+moved to the [University of St. Gallen](https://www.unisg.ch/){: target="_blank" } in November 2021,
+where I graduate with a PhD in September 2024.
 Before I was part of the [Software Factory 4.0 project](https://www.software-factory-4-0.de/){: target="_blank" } at the Technical University of Darmstadt.